Agent Architecture / Foundation

 Thesis

-Why OpenAI Built Symphony and Gave It Away for Free teaches a practical agent architecture move: This video walks through what OpenAI's Symphony actually is — an Elixir/spec-defined orchestrator that polls a Linear board, spins up a Codex session per issue, and hands work back only for review — and demos building, configuring, and extending it with clone/commit/PR hooks.
+Why OpenAI Built Symphony and Gave It Away for Free teaches a practical coding-agent workflow move: This video walks through what OpenAI's Symphony actually is — an Elixir/spec-defined orchestrator that polls a Linear board, spins up a Codex session per issue, and hands work back only for review — and demos building, configuring, and extending it with clone/commit/PR hooks.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.